-Every effort will be made to communicate the occurrence of an incident or event to the EAP Coordinator as soon as possible.
+Every effort will be made to communicate the occurrence of an incident or event to Plant Security as soon as possible.
 Communication regarding the event details will be made by plant personnel observing the situation using systems most available at the time that the event is observed.
-Methods of communication available include, in order of preference; cell phones, radios, GAI-Tronics, pagers, or e-mails.
-The EAP Coordinator should then contact all other interested parties in accordance with the appropriate Notification Flow Chart by telephone.
+Methods of communication available include, in order of preference: cell phones, radios, pagers, or e-mails.
+The Plant Security employee learning of the incident should then contact the 24/7 AES Infrastructure Security Services telephone number to initiate their emergency communications system.
+An e-mail, text, and voice message will then be sent to all AES employees with roles in this EAP.
+The EAP Coordinator (or designee) should then contact all other interested parties in accordance with the appropriate Notification Flow Chart by telephone.